This Is Our Firstborn Daughter Alara’s Story

 Nothing and nobody will ever replace you.

-Today, we are changed—but still standing.
 We hold space for other families.
 We will carry this forever.

-Chapter Ten: Please Save a Life
+Chapter Eleven: Please Save a Life

 My family isn’t the only family that experienced a stillbirth in 2025.
-In fact, another family in the U.S. suffered a stillbirth just four months after ours.

 Placental insufficiency is detectable before loss.
 Estimated placental volume (EPV) and routine placental measurements during ultrasound can identify placentas early—allowing for increased monitoring or timely intervention.

 My daughter’s life mattered.
 Her placenta told a story—but it was only heard after she was gone.
-Measuring the placenta could have changed the outcome.

 Help support Measure the Placenta’s mission to make placental measurements part of standard prenatal care.